 In September, the full range of the artistic talent of Lewes is showcased in their annual arts event, Artwave where artist residents open their homes for an Open House trail through the town, and the streets and galleries are abundant with new work.

-For theatre, live music and comedy nights, The Con Club offers several shows each week and there are many more pubs offering live-music at the weekend.
-For workshops, music events, local theatre productions and more, visit: https://www.visitlewes.co.uk/whats-on
+For theatre, live music and comedy nights, The Con Club offers several shows each week and there are many more pubs offering live music at the weekend.
+For workshops, music events, local theatre productions and more, click here.

 Holiday Homes to Rent in Lewes

-Already ready to book your holiday rental?
-Book direct with Simple Getaway and save the unnecessary fees on Airbnb and VRBO, we offer the cheapest rate every time, guaranteed!
+If you’re ready to book your holiday rental, book direct with Simple Getaway and save on unnecessary fees from third-party providers.
+We offer the cheapest rate every time, guaranteed!